yukikotakahata/1701QCA-assessment-2/index.md

 ### Design concept 1 /Experiment with the relations of SOUNDS & MATERIAL ###

 Experiment on how humans react when abnormally occurs in the relations between senses of touching , hearing and sight.
+Embark the sense of wonder which we normally don't care.

 When you touch gravel> it sounds you knock the  wood.
 When you touch the sand> it sounds you mix the gravels. etc..